Product Liability: Dangerous Products Can Cause Severe Damage

 Breach of Warranty

-A products liability suit may also be based on a breach of warranty.
+A suit may also be based on a breach of warranty.
 This type of liability is based upon contract law.
 In sales contracts there are express and implied warranties.
 When these warranties are breached, an injured party may recover damages resulting from the breach.
 Disclaimers are often included in sales contracts and on the fine print of labels and documents included with the product.

 Strict Products Liability